 If you want to be really impressed, check out his version of Beer Barrel Polka, no, wait, that's not it, I meant...hang on while I look it up.......

-It's called "Blackberry Blossom", and it's here.
-When you follow that link, you'll see some of the 3,412 tracks David has done, just look for the album "Bluegrass Harmonica" and it's the first tune.
+It's called "Blackberry Blossom".
+When you follow THIS link, you'll see some of the 3,412 tracks David has done, just look for the album "Bluegrass Harmonica" and it's the first tune.
 Very impressive technique.
 Clean.
 Honest, God-Fearing, Diligent, and all the other Boy Scout stuff.

 Tom's a friend from OnLiine, a fellow flute player and a good, and even Schooled, musician.
 I envy his education but not his winter time heating bills.
 He's in one of those Eastern States that has weather, with a capital "C" (for Cold).
 He works for the flute company that made my flute.
 Long, Long, ago, not to mention, reasonably far away.
 A master craftsman he is.
 Also plays lots of interesting and, for me, unusual, instruments.
 I forget what they are, but if he reads this, I'm sure he'll tell me.

 Here, Tom, here's an email link to me.